sqlh Buy me a Coffee GitLab Repository menu close

 AI companies are currently gobbling up all of the computing hardware in the world, crowding out the individual consumer, preventing normal people from being able to afford a computer.
 Whether this is by design or not isn't important - we believe that everyone should be able to do what they want on their computer without everything being funneled through the cloud or some AI agent.

 We also believe that the shell in particular should be a place that never be able to mislead the user.
-AI "assistants" will always hallucinate fake information, regardless of how well they're trained on real data.
+AI "assistants" will always hallucinate fake or incorrect information, regardless of how well they're trained on real data.

 This is not to say that we believe AI is useless.
 We just believe that jamming AI into anything and everything possible is the peak of stupidity, and we would like to leave users with at least one tool that isn't trying to be smarter than it should be.